acs2405/LSysGen/README.md

 ## 2D rendering

-The program `lsys` with the `--svg` argument renders the output of the L System generation in a 2D SVG image file.
+The program `lsys` with the `-o svg` argument renders the output of the L System generation in a 2D SVG image file.

 The special characters that 2D rendering uses are: